When Philip told Nathanael about Jesus of Nazareth, Nathanael responded “What good can come from Nazareth?” (John 1:46)

 My clients, and probably you, are on the search.
 Usually, what quenches our thirst for life and love dries up and we become dissatisfied.
 Or maybe we have been cordoned off within some fence around a dry well, waiting for a bubbling up that never happens anymore.
 Or maybe we have been fenced out from someplace which might have what we need by some powerful elite or thieves.
 Our angst usually intensifies after we have found our place in society and come to the end of the left-brain logic that makes it such a prison.
 We feel there is more.
 But we just can’t get to it.

 Many people are like Nathanael who can’t imagine that “more” they crave coming from some “Nazareth.”
 Many people fail to find their God-given living water because they are not prepared to search inside, especially in the parts of themselves they disown.
 Nathanael heard “Jesus of Nazareth” and was sure nothing good could come from there.
 Jesus looked at Nathanael and saw his heart.
-This is not always the case, but, as a result, Nathanael quickly looked past his ignorance and scorn and saw who he was meeting, and in that meeting met himself.
+This is not always the case, but, as a result of being seen, Nathanael quickly looked past his ignorance and scorn and saw who he was meeting, and in that meeting met himself.

 The Nazareth within